cristi0204/azure_app1/README.md

 export FLASK_ENV=development
 flask run
 ```
+python3 -m pip freeze > requirements.txt

 create startup.py in app root folder

 go to run and debug -> create a launch.json file

+we will need to do the same for azure app
+app configuration -> general settings -> startup command
+gunicorn --bind=0.0.0.0 --timeout 600  startup:app --> save to restart the app